wreulicke/afero-s3/README.md

-## Readme
+## afero-s3

+This is no longer maintained.
+Please consider to use https://github.com/fclairamb/afero-s3 .

-Provide afero filesystem with S3 as backend.
+~~Provide afero filesystem with S3 as backend.~~

 ## Thanks